 Q. How will students be evaluated at Candies Creek Academy?

 Our philosophy on education recognizes that an effective evaluation is one that evaluates the true essence of learning.
 Most forms of modern education use a standardized testing system to compare students to their peers and the public at large.
 However, this system really only tests memorization for a point in time and is guided by what is important for the masses not necessarily higher education.
 This system falls short in evaluating anything outside the normal learning track where educator assessment flourishes for higher education.
 It is our belief that teachers who are working directly with and guiding the students will know best if the child is growing in their understanding.
 Our goal at Candies Creek is to constantly move the student forward in an understanding as compared to where the child is within the program as a whole.
 The goal of Candies Creek Academy is to grow each individual as an individual.
 Other methods of education tend to mass feed information and push the child forward whether there is understanding or not.
 Candies Creek Academy’s highest priority is that each student excels at each of the three Classical levels guiding a well-rounded person through understanding.
 As a result we will implement a list of skills that should be mastered in each area as an instructor’s guidance tool.
-Our lower school (Preschool-6) teachers use a system of: Outstanding, Satisfactory, Improvement Needed, or Unsatisfactory to designate how well the student is doing in working toward mastery of the particular skill.
-Our upper school (7-12) teachers use a system of: A (94-100), B (86-93), C (76-85), D (70-75), F (below 70) to designate how well the student is doing in working toward mastery of the particular skill.
+Our lower school teachers to younger students (K-2) use a grades system of: Outstanding, Satisfactory, Improvement Needed, or Unsatisfactory to designate how well the student is doing in working toward mastery of the particular skill.
+Teachers of older students (3rd-8th) use a system of: A, B, C, D, F to designate how well the student is doing in working toward mastery of the particular skill.

 Q. Will Candies Creek Academy have a sports program?

 We realize that part of loving the Lord with all of your being includes keeping your body healthy.
 Our students will be engaged and active in physical exercise regularly each week.
-While we will have a PE program we will not seek to build an athletic program initially but hope to offer one in the future.
-Meanwhile, please know that Bradley County hosts many recreational sports programs that can be tapped into immediately.
+Our lower school enjoys two recesses each day, and our upper school has a PE program involving group sports and activities.
+The school currently has a middle school Girls Volleyball Team; please, know that Bradley County hosts many recreational sports programs.

 Q. Will Candies Creek Academy offer other electives?